Basement Conversion and Building Regulations

-The responsibility for ensuring the work carried out complies to Regulation 3 of the Building Regulations falls to the ones carrying out the work, such as architects, installers and building contractors.
-They will need to ensure all work is in accordance to the following:
+The responsibility for ensuring the work carried out complies with Regulation 3 of the Building Regulations falls to the ones carrying out the work, such as architects, installers and building contractors.
+They will need to ensure all work is in accordance with the following:

 Drainage and Waste Disposal

 Approved Document L1b sets out the requirements to prevent energy loss through the use of insulation in the ceiling, walls and floors.
 U-value calculations on manufacturers’ products indicate compliance to the Building Regulations.